petatemarvin26/react-webpack/README.md

 This boilerplate was written by **Marvin Petate**

-### Goals
+### Goal

 This project aims to give understanding to our Web Developers how to setup React Application from scratch with organized development configuration.

-This configuration was based on [Webpack Documentation] followed the standard and best practices that requires by Webpack, to have smooth development process to our developers and make them selves familliar with in bundler.
+This configuration was based on [Webpack Documentation] followed the standard and best practices that requires by Webpack, to have smooth development process to our developers and make themselves familliar with in bundler.

 #